supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-01.md

     ![The custom deployment screen with ContosoRG1 as the resource group.](images/iaas-image1.png "Custom deployment")

 1. While you wait for the HA resources to get deployed, take some time to review the template contents.
 You can review the template by navigating to the **ContosoRG1** resource group.
-Click on **Deployments** in the resource group, and then select any of the deployments, followed by **template**.
+Click on **Deployments** in the resource group, then select any deployments, followed by a **template**.

     ![Screenshot of the Azure portal showing the HA template contents.](images/Deployment02.png "Screenshot of the Azure portal showing the HA template contents.")